Feedback Loops Are the Only Truth

 We would rather be right than be changed.

-We would rather insist the plant is fine than notice it has been leaning for months, slowly exhausting itself toward a light source that is not enough.
+We would rather insist the plant is fine than admit it has been leaning for months toward a light source that is not enough.

 The loop tells you whether the system is growing or decaying.